 Calm a bronchitis cough with plantain tea.
 Plantain is a cough suppressant and fights bacteria.
 Steep fresh plantain in hot water until cool then drink as needed.
-Wheezing can be helped with thyme essential oil.
+Wheezing can be relieved with thyme essential oil.
 Breathe the vapors for a couple of minutes whenever wheezing is present.

-White horehound relaxes the bronchi and eases congestion.
 Take an infusion, tincture, syrup, or suck on horehound candy.
 Horehound can be combined with elecampane, angelica, or hyssop for excellent results.
 Cowslip is another powerful expectorant good for loosening old phlegm and easing dry coughs.
 Take a decoction, tincture, or syrup and combine with bloodroot or licorice for extra strength.

 In all cases of bronchitis, a cleansing diet is recommended.
 Avoid dairy products, reduce fat and salt, and drink lemon juice throughout the day.
 Green drinks, onion, garlic, and honey are also helpful.
 A cough syrup can be made by combining chopped onion with a half cup of honey.
 Leave on low heat for an hour and strain.
 Take 1 tablespoon every two hours.
 Cayenne, ginger, ginseng, or bayberry may be added for extra strength.

-Everyone that suffers from bronchitis should stay out of smoky environments, avoid cold air, and get plenty of fresh air and sunshine.
+Everyone that suffers from bronchitis should stay out of smoky environments, avoid inhaling smoke, avoid cold air, and get plenty of fresh air and sunshine.
 Deep breathing exercises, hot saunas, brisk rubdowns, and chest and back massages are recommended to loosen mucus.
 Witch hazel compresses are also an excellent treatment; alternate with hot and cold compresses for best results.

 Reflexology has also been shown to help painful fits of bronchitis.
 Massaging the very middle of the instep of the foot can bring relief.